neumaics/caminatus/readme.md

 Requirements:
 * Docker

-Caminautus has only been tested on Raspberry Pi Zero and 3, but should be able to work on the other Raspberry Pi models.
+Caminatus has only been tested on Raspberry Pi Zero and 3, but should be able to work on the other Raspberry Pi models.
 Builds for Raspberry Pis currently rely on [cargo-make](https://github.com/sagiegurari/cargo-make).
 Tasks for building are defined in [makefile.toml]('./makefile.toml).